Drone Photogrammetry: How It Works, Accuracy, Software, and Uses (2026)

 2. Integration of LiDAR and AI-driven automation

 LiDAR sensors combined with cameras will produce incredibly accurate 3D point clouds.
-Thus, allowing us to analyze terrain, structures, and vegetation in incredible detail.
+Thus, allowing us to analyze terrain, structures, and vegetation in exceptional detail.

 3. Coordinated Drone Swarms and Mesh Networks